golemfactory/golem-docs/src/pages/docs/degen/index.md

 ;(async function main() {
   const executor = await TaskExecutor.create({
-    // What do you want to run
+    // The image you'd like to run on the provider(s)
     package: 'golem/node:latest',

     // How much you wish to spend